Skip to content

 • The core framework (SmartLibrary, SmartAgentBus, LLMCache, IntentPlan persistence) now fully utilizes MongoDB.

-• The primary comprehensive demo, examples/invoice_processing/architect_zero_comprehensive_demo.py, has been updated and is working with the new MongoDB backend.
+• All examples in the examples/ directory, including the comprehensive demo examples/invoice_processing/architect_zero_comprehensive_demo.py, have been updated and are working with the new MongoDB backend.

 graph TD